The name "Limia" is derived from the latin word "Limus", which means mud. Referring to the feeding habits of these fish.

 But not all males will become giants.
 Those who will become larger sized are the dominant males.
 Also a darker coloration is at hand with dominant males.
 Having multiple males in one group doesn't mean war in the tank.
 The smaller males will hardly get a chance to mate with the females.
 In general that will be the job of the dominant males.

 Above: An adult male (photo left) and an adult female (photo right).

 When the light hits the scales, a beautiful blue shimmer will appear.

 This livebearer is originated from Haiti and the Dominican republic.

 It's one of the smaller limias there is and a bit more bright colored.
 The upper part of the body shows vertical bars and a big part of the dorsal is orange or yellowish.
 It does have a blue shimmer on its body.

 Both genders size up to approx. 4cm.

-A dominant male will also show an orange chest as shown below.
+A dominant male will also show an orange chest as shown above (photo right).

-A limia strain which is also occuring in Lake Mirgoane on Haiti just like Limia nigrofasciata and Limia garnieri is the tiger limia (Limia sp.
+A limia strain which is also occurring in Lake Mirgoane on south-western Haiti on Hispaniola just like Limia nigrofasciata and Limia garnieri is the tiger limia (Limia sp.
 Tiger).